AleixCas95/Game-Pillars/README.md

 __Shooter:__ RPG shooter with heavy roguelike elements.(Dunegon crawl through procedurally generated levels, turned-based gameplay, tile-based graphics, and permanent death of the player character).

-__Random factor:__ Although the hisotry is always the same, the way is always different.
+__Random factor:__ Although the history is always the same, the way is always different.
 A large amount of items obtained randomly across the game make the player feel a diferent gameplay every time he plays.

 __Pause:__ Seems like something common but this remake has the option of pause.
 Being able to pause but not save makes the game less heavy if the player wants to make a runa pause is not obligated to play without being able to stop.